2019 USGO Middle and Elementary School Division Nationals Information

 Please click here for the link to the registration form.
 Registration runs through May 20.

-* = This finalized version (updated on May 16, 2019) contains a few slight modifications to the earlier “confirmed” schedule that had been posted here throughout the early months of 2019.
-None of these, however, affect the timing of the US Geography Olympiad.
-The adjustments include:
+* = This “official” version (updated on May 29, 2019) contains a few slight modifications to the earlier “confirmed” and one update to the the “finalized” schedule (this is the one described in bold below) that had been posted here throughout the early months of 2019.
+These include:

 -There will be four preliminary rounds in the Academic Bee; all students will play in all 4 rounds.
 These will begin at 9am on June 7 (rounds 1 and 2) and 9am on June 8 (rounds 3 and 4).
 Round 2 will begin as soon as all rooms have finished Round 1.
 Round 4 will begin as soon as all rooms have finished Round 3.